-The KPS updated safety analysis report (USAR), dated November 2012 (ADAMS Accession No. ML123390168), described the DBAs that were applicable to the KPS during power operation.
-Many of the USAR accident scenarios involved failures or malfunctions of systems that could affect the reactor core.
-DEK states that the USAR was revised to reflect the currently applicable DBAs that remain applicable based on the reactor being permanently shut down and defueled.
-DEK's exemption request included radiological analyses to show that 90 days after shutdown, the radiological consequences of DBAs will not exceed the limits of the EPA PAGs at the exclusion area boundary.
-Additionally, DEK performed analyses for loss of coolant inventory events for the SFP.
-These analyses show that after the spent fuel has decayed for 17 months (which will occur on October 30, 2014) for events in which the SFP is drained, air cooling will prevent the fuel from reaching the lowest temperature at which incipient cladding failure may occur (565 degrees Celsius (C)).
-In the event that air cooling is not possible, 10 hours is available from the time the fuel is uncovered until it reaches a temperature of 900 degrees C to initiate mitigative actions consistent with plant conditions, and if necessary, for offsite authorities to employ their CEMP to take protective actions.
-In addition to 10 hours for mitigative and protective actions, the significant decay of short-lived radionuclides that would occur over the 17 months since shutdown provides assurance in other ways.
-The results of research conducted for NUREG-1738 and more recently, SECY-13-0112, Enclosure 1, "Consequence Study of a Beyond-Design-Basis Earthquake Affecting the Spent Fuel Pool for a U.S. Mark I Boiling Water Reactor" (ADAMS Accession No. ML13256A342), suggest that while other consequences can be extensive, accidents from SFPs with significant decay time have little potential to cause offsite early fatalities regardless of the type of offsite response.
+Request #315, Revision 0, Permanently Defueled Emergency Plan and Emergency Action Level Scheme, and Request for Exemption to Certain Radiological Emergency Response Plan Requirements Defined by 10 CFR 50" (ADAMS Accession No. ML13274A584), DEF provided the accident analyses associated with DBAs and beyond DBAs as a basis for justifying the request for approval of the CR-3 Permanently Defueled Emergency Plan.
+DEF's exemption request included radiological analyses to show that the radiological consequences of DBAs will not exceed the limits of the EPA PAGs at the exclusion area boundary.
+Additionally, DEF performed analyses for beyond DBA loss-of-coolant inventory events for the SFP.
+These analyses show that for events in which the SFP is drained, air cooling will currently prevent the fuel from reaching the lowest temperature at which incipient cladding failure may occur (565 degrees Celsius (C)).

+In the unlikely event that air cooling is not possible, 19.7 hours is available, from the time the fuel is uncovered until it reaches a temperature of 900 degrees C, to initiate mitigative actions consistent with plant conditions and, if necessary, for offsite authorities to employ their CEMP to take protective actions.
+In addition, significant decay of short-lived radionuclides has occurred since the September 2009 shutdown.
+As indicated by the results of research conducted for NUREG-1738 and more recently NUREG-2161, "Consequence Study of a Beyond-Design-Basis Earthquake Affecting the Spent Fuel Pool for a U.S. Mark I Boiling Water Reactor" (ADAMS Accession No. ML14255A365), while other consequences can be extensive, accidents from SFPs with significant decay time have little potential to cause offsite early fatalities.